 - Stay hydrated!
 Make sure you bring enough to drink for each person to stay hydrated throughout the day and try to stay away from carbonated beverages.
 Fruit or vegetable juices are a good choice; as well as plenty of water.
 If you freeze your water bottles the night before and place them in your cooler, they will act as ice blocks keeping your food cold and will be cool and refreshing when you’re ready to drink them.

 - Ocean waves and food will only keep you occupied for so long.
-Bring along something to do to pass the time like reading a good book, playing cards, or throw a Frisbee or football.
+Bring along something to do to pass the time like reading a good book, playing cards, bucket ball, Kan Jam, Corn Hole or throw a football.
 The beach is not the best place for electronic gadgets as they will inevitably get ruined by the sand and salt air.

-- Battery operated radio.
-Put on your favorite NY/NJ radio station and listen to some tunes.
+- Battery operated radio or an outdoor waterproof portable speaker.
+Put on your favorite station and listen to some tunes.
 It helps pass the time and informs you of local happenings; especially if you’re staying through the evening hours.
 Just be aware of the volume as to not disrupt the other people around you.